-The project is part of our ambitious renewable energy programme with green energy partner Good Energy.
+The project is part of our ambitious renewable energy programme.

 In 2015, we replaced the old oil powered heating system with wood-fuelled biomass boilers.
 This has saved us using 38,000 litres of the fossil fuel per year.
 It's also avoided over 100 of tonnes of CO2 going into the atmosphere each year.